-Requests may be for any amount below $5,000 and must be non-capital in nature.
+Requests may be for $1000 to $5000.
 Each request must be matched 1:1 with non-state funding (cash) or in-kind contributions.
 Up to 100% of the matching funds can be in-kind.
 In-kind funds can be documented pro bono services, staff time, or documented volunteer hours (counted as cash).
-Be sure to check (requires email address) and use the current state volunteer rate ($31.29 currently) established by Independent Sector.
+The current state volunteer rate is $32.82 currently as established by Independent Sector.

-Non-profits and municiaplties in the state certified Anacostia Trails Heritage Area boundary are eligible.
-You should be able to provide the following materials upon request: IRS letter of determination, bylaws and articles of incorporation (if a nonprofit organization), municipal charter or other document that confirms status (for government agencies), and your latest financial statement.
-Other government agencies, individuals, and/or for-profit businesses may parter with eligible organizations on proposals consistent with our guidelines.
+Non-profits and municipalities in the state-certified Anacostia Trails Heritage Area boundary are eligible.
+If requested, you should be able to provide the following materials upon request: IRS letter of determination, bylaws, and articles of incorporation (if a nonprofit organization), municipal charter or other documents that confirm the status (for government agencies), and your latest financial statement.
+Other government agencies, individuals, and/or for-profit businesses may partner with eligible organizations on proposals consistent with our guidelines.

-The following themes represent some but not all eligible projects types.
+The following themes represent some but not all eligible project types.
 Please feel free to contact us to discuss any potential projects.

 History: These grants will support research and interpretation of historical themes and persons.
 Project examples include walking tour brochures or websites, event promotion, exhibits, oral histories, podcasts, research, interpretive signage (NPS standards required), digitization projects, printing, and more.
 Special consideration will be given to projects that illuminate underrepresented stories and perspectives in history.

 Education: These grants are for supporting educational programs that connect students of all ages to the history, art, and culture of the region and our partner sites.
 Examples include the cost of creating a “museum-in-a-box,” traveling programs, educational planning, program implementation, and costs for field trip buses.